 Meanwhile, a VoIP call is compressed and decompressed over the Internet.
 It merely has to travel further (latency increases over distance).

-Home VoIP vs Landline
+Home VoIP versus Landline

-VoIP advantages over landline
+VoIP has several advantages over a traditional landline.

-VoIP beats traditional landlines in several categories:
+A VoIP solution trumps traditional landlines in several ways:

 Third, local and long-distance calls are on the same plan for the same rate.
 Plus, select providers even offer low per-minute (or even free!) international calls.

 Home VoIP Buying Guide